Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML) for markup
 - [CSS3](https://en.wikipedia.org/wiki/CSS) for style
-- [Material Design for Bootstrap 5 & 4](https://mdbootstrap.com/) (an open-source toolkit based on Bootstrap for developing Material Design) for the mainframe of the website <!-- MDB or Bootstrap TBC -->
+- [Material Design for Bootstrap 5 & 4](https://mdbootstrap.com/) (an open-source toolkit based on Bootstrap for developing Material Design) for the mainframe of the website
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) for interaction
 - [Python3](https://www.python.org/) as a backend programming language
 - [Django](https://www.djangoproject.com/) (an open-source web framework) as the main framework of Python